 Sheldon Jones was born and raised in Palmetto, and his family are fourth-generation Manatee County residents.
 He proudly served in the United States Army from 1986 to 1993, and was honorably discharged with the rank of Sergeant, decorated with a National Defense Service medal among others.
-He has worked for the U.S. Postal Service for 17 years.
+He has worked for the U.S. Postal Service for 19 years and the federal government for 26 years.

-Commissioner Jones has been married to his lovely wife Tonya for twenty years and has raised four beautiful children.
-Sheldon and Tonya have had the privilege of being foster parents to three additional children, who have been in their care since 2015.
+Commissioner Jones has been married to his lovely wife Tonya for twenty-two years and has raised four beautiful children.
+Sheldon and Tonya have had the privilege of working in the foster care system by fostering and mentoring numerous children since 2015.

 With deep roots and a true love for this community, plus a devoted work ethic, Sheldon plans to apply his experience to ensure Palmetto thrives and improves during his time in office.